tareksander/termux-gui-bash/TUTORIAL.md

 To use the library, you have 2 options:
 - Use the shebang `#!/bin/tgui-bash` instead of `#!/bin/bash`.
 The library will initialize itself and then load your script.
-- Source the library with `. tgui-bash`.
+- Source the library with `. tgui-bash --`.

 The library exits when your script exits, and all remaining Activities are cleaned up by the Plugin after that.